- Represent NATO in Georgia

 - Enhance NATO-Georgia political and practical dialogue

-- Engage Georgian leadership at the senior political level
+- Engage Georgian leadership at the senior and expert political and military levels

 - Engage and inform Georgian society through intensified public diplomacy outreach to increase public awareness of NATO and NATO-Georgia Relations.